nickbrandt/GitLab/doc/user/incident_management/index.md

 #### Grafana metrics

-You can embed externally hosted Grafana metrics into GitLab issues by following [these instructions](../project/integrations/prometheus.md#embedding-live-grafana-charts).
+Grafana hosted metrics metrics can be embedded in issues by following [these instructions](../project/integrations/prometheus.md#embedding-live-grafana-charts).

 #### Metrics in issue templates